 While Minnesota courts consider a variety of factors when determining property division, the length of the marriage often plays a critical role.
 Depending on how each spouse contributed to the household while married, the ultimate goal may be to sustain pre-marital financial arrangements as best as possible.
 Keep in mind that if you divorce after a brief marriage, long-term spousal maintenance is not likely; in Minnesota, this is typically reserved for lengthy marriages.

 No matter when or how you choose to divorce, you deserve support from a skilled family lawyer.
-You’ll find exceptional counsel and representation at the Brown Law Offices; reach out today to learn more.
+You’ll find exceptional counsel and representation at the law firm of Barna, Guzy & Steffen, Ltd.; reach out today to learn more.